nicktogo/CA-DMV-appointment-scheduler/README.md

     PATH=/Users/briangerson/.nvm/versions/node/v4.3.2/bin/:/usr/bin/
     ```

 8. You should be all set.
+If the bot finds an appt within the timeframe you specified, it'll text you an alert with a link to schedule your appointment.

 ## Thank Yous
 This service was heavily inspired by (and built around the foundation of) the GOES notifier built by Oliver Song which can be found at https://github.com/oliversong/goes-notifier.
 That's a pretty dope service as well.
 (Apparently it is deprecated, but there are links to working solutions available there).